Chester Zoo: Spirit of the Jaguar

-Sponsored by Jaguar Cars, Spirit of the Jaguar opened in 2001 and was designed by McCormick Architecture.
-The exhibit is split into four sections.
-The two inside are modelled on a rainforest and a dry savannah, and the two outside contain rivers and pools so that the jaguars can exercise their swimming skills.
-A new breeding pair of Jaguars, Napo (Spotted male) and Goshi (Black female) arrived from separate French zoos in Spring 2013.
-Spirit of the Jaguar is also home to a colony of leaf-cutter ants, Azara's agoutis, bush dogs, sloths, and an aquarium featuring numerous rainforest fish such as Discus fish and shoals of tetra.
-The exhibit went through another makeover in late 2011, and now has a theme focusing on human/wildlife conflict.
-An outdoor enclosure for two-toed sloths is currently under construction.
+Spirit of the Jaguar opened in 2001 and was designed by McCormick Architecture.
+It features exhibits for jaguars and other species from the Amazon rainforest.
+The exhibit was updated in 2011 to focus on human/wildlife conflict.

+The jaguar exhibit can hold up to four cats and is split into two sections, each with an indoor and outdoor space.
+The indoor areas are modelled on a rainforest and a dry savannah and the outdoor areas contain climbing features and pools for behavioural enrichment.
+It is currently home to three jaguars: female Bonita and her son Remi occupy the first section and melanistic female Inka occupies the second.

+Spirit of the Jaguar is also home to Linnaeus's two-toed sloths, Azara's agouti and a variety of amphibians, fish and invertebrates.
+A centrepiece open-topped aquarium features numerous Amazonian fish including red-bellied piranhas and shoals of tetra.

 Realm of the Red Ape

 Realm of the Red Ape is a £3.5 million extension to the existing orangutan house, home to Bornean orangutans, and was the most expensive capital project in the zoo's history before the construction of Islands.
 The exhibit opened to the public on 26 May 2007 after a two-year construction period.
 It comprises a new two-story building linked to the existing orangutan house with three indoor and two outdoor enclosures, providing accommodation for a larger number of apes.
 The outdoor areas can be viewed from a first floor public gallery and feature mesh roofs supported by tree-like structures which act as climbing frames for the apes.
 A further enclosure houses a group of lar gibbons.

 Animals and plants from Indonesia are exhibited inside Realm of the Red Ape in a rainforest-themed setting.
 Birds on display include blue-crowned hanging parrots, Timor sparrows, chestnut-backed thrushes, roul-roul partridges, superb fruit doves and black-naped fruit doves.
 Crocodile monitors, reticulated pythons, red-tailed racers, Bell's Angle-Head Lizards, Chinese water dragons, emerald tree monitors, white-lipped tree vipers and green tree pythons feature among the reptiles.
-Invertebrates include Rhinoceros beetles, giant walking sticks, common crow butterflies jungle nymphs, praying mantises, Malaysian Katydids and leaf insects.
+Invertebrates include Rhinoceros beetles, giant walking sticks, common crow butterflies, jungle nymphs, praying mantises, Malaysian Katydids and leaf insects.

 The zoo's Sumatran orangutans were relocated from Realm of the Red Ape to a new exhibit in the Islands development during January 2016.

-The Chimpanzee Breeding Centre

-This pavilion was opened in 1989 by Diana, Princess of Wales and Countess of Chester, and is home to 26 Western chimpanzees.
-This is the largest colony of chimps in Europe, housed in the Roundhouse, a conical indoor enclosure linked to an outside moated island.
-The island is planted with many bushes and has large poles for the chimps to climb on.
-The inside area has a climbing frame that allows the chimps to stay close together on several levels of platform.
-There are seven interconnected off-show dens.